XnonXte/PortalGuessr-FullStack/README.md

   |
   <a href="#discord-server">Discord Server</a>
 </p>

-<div style="text-align: center;">PortalGuessr on the web created with mobile appearance in mind.</div>
+<h4 align="center">PortalGuessr on the web created with mobile appearance in mind.</h4>

 ## Installation